TezBaydu/Milestone-Project-3-Cooking/README.md

 - last_name variable to be defined in profile
 - email variable to be defined in profile
 - collapsible jquery not copied, yet collapse is working, is this ok?
+- recipe creation to database success but unable to display details in profile
+- Profile image card sizing, due to it being a URL as email from Code advised...
+- Menu nav blocking other actions due to it being fixed and extends whole width